simon-xe-wang/FiboService/README.md

 Index table {0: 1, 1:2, 2: 4, 3: <offset>, ... }
 ```
 This way we can read file from the begining to the offset for input number directly.
 So no need to hold all data in memory.
-The index table is much smaller.
-For example, holding 1M entries takes around 16MB (16 bytes*1M).
+The index table takes much less memory.
+For example, holding 1M entries takes around 16MB
+'''
+(8 bytes for key + 8 bytes for offset) * 1 million = 16MB
+'''

-The performance of this should be fine, specially when the network bandwidth between user and server is lower than disk bandwidth.
+The performance of this should be fine, specially when the network bandwidth between client and server is lower than disk bandwidth.

 Both ways would help on performance.
 To extend that to multiple processes and multiple hosts environment, there are the following questions to think about:

-(The questions below are for the way of caching data on disk, though fit for cache in memory)
+(The questions below are for the way of caching data on disk, fit for cache in memory though)

 For multiple processes:

-1. The data file can be shared across processes, but index table can't.
-Shall we use multiprocessing.Manager to store index table ?
+1. The data file on disk can be shared across processes.
+Need to find a way (multiprocessing.Manager.dict?) to hold index table and share across processes.

 For multiple hosts:

-2. The length of each fibo value is variable, how we split data into servers evenly?
-3. How an API server knows which storage server should go to get data.
+2. Suppose we need to support very big fibo sequence (say sn = 1,000, 000, 000) and single host can't deal with that alone.
+How should we split sequence to multiple hosts?
+If we want to split evenly by size, as the length of each fibonacci value is variable, how?
+3. What changes need to make for index table to support multiple hosts?
-4. One server storing particular range of data might become hotspot, how to resolve.
+4. If we split sequence by range (e.g. 1-100, 101-200, ...)
+Could some of servers become hotspot? and how to resolve?
-5. The cache on disk could be pre populated or dynamically on demand.
+5. The cache could be pre-populated or filled on demand.
 Which one is better?